sergeych92/dom-renderer-lib/README.md

 Having done this, c becomes a component that can change its markup based on data supplied in subsequent calls to c.update.

 There is also a ClassBuilder that allows to create classes with full support for private, protected, and public data and methods, while also allowing inheritance.
+This builder is written in ES5 JS.
 An example:

 ```
 var Animal = ClassBuilder({